 AMY GOODMAN: It’s good to have you with us.
-First, the situation.
-You just saw—heard the explosion as the new U.N.
-Secretary General was announcing there seems to be increased stability, and maybe that a larger U.N. mission may come into Iraq.
+First, the situation?
+I mean, you just saw, heard the explosion, as the new U.N. secretary-general was announcing there seems to be increased stability, and maybe a larger U.N. mission would come into Iraq.

-JUAN GONZALEZ: What is the role of the U.N. right now in Iraq.
-Given, obviously it has to be very limited, anything can do, but what are U.N. personnel doing, if anything there?
+JUAN GONZALEZ: What is the role of the U.N. right now in Iraq, given, obviously, it has to be very limited, anything that it can do?
+But what are U.N. personnel doing, if anything, there?

-AMY GOODMAN: Sergio De Millo, the head of the mission killed.
+AMY GOODMAN: Sergio de Mello, the head of the mission, killed.

 HANS VON SPONECK: He was killed in my office.
 This is the office I occupied from the time I served in Baghdad.
 So I know the environment very well.
 It didn’t come as a surprise.
 It was the weak, the soft underbelly of the United Nations building area in Baghdad.
 And it’s a tragedy it happened, but out of that should be a United Nations that is more and more determined to encourage dialogue, rather than support an ill-fated attempt to solve problems in Iraq with military muscle.

-JUAN GONZALEZ: In your book, A Different Kind of War, you actually get into the entire period of the sanctions in Iraq, and you document quite a bit of information, that I don’t think—certainly most Americans are not aware of.
-But I was especially interested—- we were talking before the show about the United Nations Compensation Committee, a commission that was set up to—-after the Persian Gulf War.
-And you had quite a few examples there of what appear at least on the surface to be of questionable awards that were given out, plus it was a huge amount of money that was involved.
-Can you talk about that whole Compensation Commission?
+JUAN GONZALEZ: Well, in your book, A Different Kind of War, you actually get into the entire period of the sanctions in Iraq, and you document quite a bit of information that I don’t think—certainly most Americans are not aware of.
+But I was especially interested—we were talking before the show about the United Nations Compensation Committee—Commission, that was set up to—after the Persian Gulf War.
+And you had quite a few examples there of what appear, at least on the surface, to be questionable awards that were given out, and plus it was a huge amount of money that was involved.
+Could you talk about that whole Compensation Commission?

-HANS VON SPONECK: Well you know I don’t want to come across here as a vindictive person.
-The intention of this book was to shed light on a very dark chapter of United Nations by honestly identifying facts.
-And among these dramatic facts is one which is hardly known, certainly very little known in the U.S., and that is at a time when an increasing number of people were dying, particularly children, the United Nations agreed to pay out $18 billion U.S. dollars.
-That’s a lot of money.
-The total value of what came into Iraq during the entire Oil For Food Program, in terms of supplies, $28 billion.
-So, if you withhold $18 billion, that is a lot, that could have saved a lot of lives.
+HANS VON SPONECK: Well, you know, I don’t want to come across here as a vindictive person.
+The intention of this book was to shed light on a very dark chapter of the United Nations by honestly identifying facts.
+And among these dramatic facts is one which is hardly known, certainly very little known in the U.S. And that is, at a time when an increasing number of people were dying, particularly children, the United Nations agreed to pay out $18 billion U.S. That’s a lot of money.
+The total value of what came into Iraq during the entire Oil-for-Food Program, in terms of supplies, was $28 billion.
+So, if you withhold $18 billion, that is a lot.
+That could have saved a lot of lives.
 That is bad enough.

 What is worse is that many of these compensation claims were fraudulent.
-The U.N. discovered some, others were overlooked and paid out.
-There was a claim from the government of Jordan for having helped transiting guest workers to go home for $8.2 billion U.S. dollars, 8.2.
-The U.N. in the end awarded $79 million, less than a percent of what was asked for.
-The Iraqi money was like a cow that one could milk eternally in order to please governments that need the money while Iraqis back home were dying in large numbers.
-There are others examples, but maybe this would go to far on this occasion.
+The U.N. discovered some.
+Others were overlooked and paid out.
+There was a claim from the government of Jordan for having helped transiting guest workers to go home for $8.2 billion U.S., 8.2.
+The U.N., in the end, awarded $79 million, less than a percent of what was asked for.
+The Iraqi money was like a cow that one could milk eternally in order to please governments that didn’t need the money, while Iraqis back home were dying in large numbers.
+There are others examples, but maybe this would go too far on this occasion.

-AMY GOODMAN: It’s very relevant to look at the Sanctions Regime against Iraq, given what is being proposed for Iran right now.
-Major powers have readied a draft resolution, to slap new punitive sanctions on Iran with the U.N.
+AMY GOODMAN: It’s very relevant to look at the sanctions regime against Iraq, given what is being proposed for Iran right now.
+Major powers have readied a draft resolution to slap new punitive sanctions on Iran, with a U.N.
 Security Council vote expected on Saturday, as Tehran remains defiant over its nuclear program.
-According to Agence France-Presse, a western diplomat speaking on condition of anonymity said the draft was expected to receive overwhelming support.
-Talk about the Regime of Sanctions and what it meant.
-I mean, people see what is happening in Iraq right now as horrific.
+According to Agence France-Presse, a Western diplomat, speaking on condition of anonymity, said the draft was expected to receive overwhelming support.
+Talk about the regime of sanctions and what it meant.
+I mean, people see what’s happening in Iraq right now as horrific.
 You describe a very bad situation before the bombing of George Bush of 2003.

-JUAN GONZALEZ: I am curious, in the period before you stepped down from your post, what kind of conversations you may have had with other leaders of the United Nations, or Kofi Annan directly about the concerns about the U.N.’s role and what their response was.
-Obviously they were aware that—of the negative role that the United States and Great Britain and some of the other great powers are playing.
-What kind of conversations did you have?
+JUAN GONZALEZ: I’m curious, in the period before you stepped down from your post, what kind of conversations you may have had with other leaders of the United Nations, or Kofi Annan directly, about the concerns about the U.N.’s role and what their response was, because they obviously were aware that—of the negative role that the United States and Great Britain and some of the other great powers were playing.
+And what kind of conversations did you have with them?

-HANS VON SPONECK: Mr. Kofi Annan at all times has the heart in the right place, but he didn’t have enough muscle to succeed in convincing the Security Council that the rhetoric in the council that was always pro-people, that always recognized the plight of the Iraqi people, should translate and be provided equipped with the political will to bring about changes that would be more focused on the perpetrators, in this case the government of Iraq, rather than on innocent civilians.
+HANS VON SPONECK: Mr. Kofi Annan, at all times, had the heart in the right place, but he didn’t have enough muscle to succeed in convincing the Security Council that the rhetoric in the council, that was always pro-people, that always recognized the plight of the Iraqi people, should translate and be provided, equipped with the political will to bring about changes that would be more focused on the perpetrators—in this case, the government of Iraq—rather than on innocent civilians.
 He knew that.
 Mr. Kofi Annan at no time forgot that.
-But, a multi-lateral diplomat is impotent vis-à-vis the powers of the day, if they have a different design.
-And the tragedy is that it is a 15-country security council that was overwhelmingly dominated by the United Kingdom and the United States, and the international community allowed this to happen.
+But a multilateral diplomat is impotent vis-à-vis the powers of the day, if they have a different design.
+And the tragedy is that it is a 15-country Security Council that was overwhelmingly dominated by the United Kingdom and the United States, and the international community allowed this to happen.

-AMY GOODMAN: You are here in United States.
+AMY GOODMAN: You’re here in United States.
 You return to Germany tomorrow.
-You have been here at a genocide conference at Columbia University in New York.
-As you watch the coverage of what happened—- what is happening today, there is going to be a vote in congress for supplemental money, more than $100 billion, to—-for the wars in Afghanistan and Iraq.
-Your thoughts?
+You’ve been here at a genocide conference at Columbia University in New York.
+As you watch the coverage of what happened—of what’s happening today—there’s going to be a vote in Congress for supplemental money, more than $100 billion, for the wars in Afghanistan and Iraq—your thoughts?

 HANS VON SPONECK: I want to tell you that we are very carefully watching in Europe what is being debated in Washington.
-And we cannot fully comprehend why this courageous woman, Nancy Pelosi, isn’t making more progress among her colleagues on both sides of the fence.
-Why there are still republicans who can argue that it is a betrayal of the U.S. troops.
-I sympathize with these poor male and female G.I.s that have to serve in Iraq, but it is incomprehensible to me that there are still voices that insist that the way to go forward is to increase the troop levels, to maintain a policy that will leave in Afghanistan and in Iraq, to total disaster.
+And we cannot fully comprehend why this courageous woman, Nancy Pelosi, isn’t making more progress among her colleagues on both sides of the fence, why there are still Republicans who can argue that it is a betrayal of the U.S. troops.
+I sympathize with these poor male and female GIs that have to serve in Iraq, but it is incomprehensible to me that there are still voices that insist that the way to go forward is to increase the troop levels, to maintain a policy that will lead in Afghanistan and in Iraq to total disaster.
 This is not winnable.
 You cannot do what is intended to be done.
 Democracy and human rights and progress and development cannot be parachuted over Kabul or Iraq.
 And why is it?
 I don’t have an answer.
 Why is it that so many members of the U.S. Congress still maintain that the old policies can remain intact and should be implemented?

 AMY GOODMAN: If the U.S. troops pulled out today?

-The moment is—you mentioned the PKK sometime, a moment ago.
-And Hezbollah, Fatah, Hamas.
+The moment is—you mentioned the PKK sometime a moment ago, Hezbollah, Fatah, Hamas.
 They all belong around the table.
 You can no longer discuss an element of the Middle East crisis in isolation.
-It has to be—I call it a strategy of a whole.
+It has to be—I call it a strategy of the whole.
 Everybody belongs around the table and needs to be taken into account.
-We don’t recognize this, we will continue to waste money—your money, our money, our good will, your people’s lives, and I think that is a tragedy.
-And I hope that Nancy Pelosi and her colleagues will make headway in convincing republicans also to finally give up an un-winnable approach in dealing with the middle east.
+We don’t recognize this.
+We will continue to waste money—your money, our money—our goodwill, your people’s lives, and I think that is a tragedy.
+And I hope that Nancy Pelosi and her colleagues will make headway in convincing Republicans also to finally give up an unwinnable approach in dealing with the Middle East.

-My own country in Germany, Mrs. Merkel, our chancellor is trying to repair the transatlantic damage.
+And my own country, in Germany, Mrs. Merkel, our chancellor, is trying to repair the trans-Atlantic damage.
 She tries very hard.
-But the fear that some of us have is that she tries at the expense of doing what needs to be done now and tell the friend across the Atlantic, tell Washington, as a friend, that the track, the road on which the U.S. Administration is traveling is leading to further disaster.
+But the fear some of us have is that she tries at the expense of doing what needs to be done now, and tell the friend across the Atlantic, tell Washington, as a friend, that the track, the road on which the U.S. administration is traveling, is leading to further disaster.

-AMY GOODMAN: Hans Von Sponeck, I want to thank you very much for being with us.
-Former Assistant Secretary General of the United Nations, was the Chief of the U.N.
-Humanitarian Mission in Iraq, quit over the Sanctions Regime.
-And has now written a book now translated into English, A Different Kind of War: The U.S. Sanctions Regime in Iraq.
+AMY GOODMAN: Hans von Sponeck, I want to thank you very much for being with us, a former assistant secretary-general of the United Nations, was the chief of the U.N. humanitarian mission in Iraq, quit over the sanctions regime and has written a book, now translated into English, A Different Kind of War: The U.S. Sanctions Regime in Iraq.